Why do mattresses lose support in the middle first?

 Does a firmer mattress prevent it?

-How long before the center loses support?
+How long before the center changes?